Best time to visit: Year Around

 Where to stay: Campgrounds in or near the park, towns of Springdale or Hurricane, UT

-Zion is the most popular national park in Utah and perhaps even the country.
+Zion is the most popular national park in Utah and many would call it their favorite in the country.
 The main canyon is the highlight of the park - it features towering sandstone cliffs that converge to form a massive slot canyon called "the Narrows".
 Zion is year-around destination - winters are cold and summers are hot.

 The entire main canyon is a must-see.
 All the shuttle stops are cool and worth jumping off at if you have time.